 While Rolle and Amos lamented that more serious storylines had to take a back seat, producers capitalized on the appeal of Walker, giving him more and more screen time each week.
 When director John Rich came up with the catchphrase “Dyn-o-mite!” it was pure gold.
 He insisted, despite executive producer Norman Lear’s skepticism, that JJ should say the phrase at least once in every episode, and it became a hit.

-Jimmie Walker was smart; he knew how to seize the moment.
+Walker was smart – he knew how to seize the moment.
 He was already doing stand-up comedy as much as his shooting schedule would allow, employing a team of writers made-up of future stars like Jay Leno and David Letterman.
 He even got Leno a guest appearance on Good Times, having to talk the reluctant producers into giving him a shot.
 Walker stayed with the show until the end, outlasting both Amos and Rolle.
-He was a TV staple throughout the 70s and 80s, doing the game and talk show circuits, various rounds of Battle of the Network Stars, and like every other star of the time, The Love Boat.
-He’s still doing stand-up, and has no regrets, standing behind the decision all those years ago that made “Dyn-o-mite” a household expression.
+He was a TV staple throughout the '70s and '80s, doing the game and talk show circuits, various rounds of Battle of the Network Stars, and like every other star of the time, The Love Boat.
+He’s still doing stand-up, and has no regrets, standing behind the decision all those years ago that made “Dyn-o-mite!” a household expression.

 While he may not seem like an obvious choice for a pin-up, back in the 1974, Telly Savalas’ shirtless cover of People was a game-changer for the magazine, giving them their first issue that finally sold a million copies on the newsstand.
 Women wrote to People in droves asking to see the bottom half of the photo.

-Sonny Bono and Cherilyn (Cher) Sarkisian started out as singers long before they hit TV screens.
-In the 60s, they worked as R&B back-up singers for producer Phil Spector, then had major hits in the mid 60s as a duo.
-Their biggest hit, “I Got You Babe,” hit #1 on the Billboard Hot 100 in 1965, and has since been named as one of the greatest duets of all time by both Billboard and Rolling Stone.
+Sonny Bono and Cher started out as singers long before they hit TV screens.
+In the '60s, they worked as R&B back-up singers for producer Phil Spector, then had major hits in the mid-'60s as a duo.
+Their biggest hit, “I Got You Babe,” hit No. 1 on the Billboard Hot 100 in 1965, and has since been named as one of the greatest duets of all time by both Billboard and Rolling Stone.

 They each went on to bigger and better things.
 Cher became a best-selling artist and an Oscar winner.
 Bono was elected mayor of Palm Springs and then became a congressman in 1995.
-He died in 1998 in a skiing accident, the same year Sonny & Cher finally got their star on the Hollywood Walk of Fame, cementing their legacy as part of the fabric of 70s television.
-While everyone remembers “I Got You Babe,” most people don’t realize that Steve Martin was a writer on the show and appeared regularly, and there was a stream of A-list guests on the roster.
-Visitors included Carol Burnett, Tony Curtis, The Jackson 5, Farrah Fawcett, and another 1970s TV staple, Ricardo Montalban.
+He died in 1998 in a skiing accident, the same year Sonny and Cher finally got their star on the Hollywood Walk of Fame, cementing their legacy as part of the fabric of '70s television.

 His last two roles were on animated shows.
-He guest starred both on Family Guy and American Dad!, proving that his distinctive voice still had staying power decades after his arrival in Hollywood in the 1940s.
-Thirty years later, he was still unmistakable, and forever memorable.
+He guest-starred both on Family Guy and American Dad!, proving that his distinctive voice still had to stay power decades after his arrival in Hollywood in the 1940s.